Post By: Safer / 3 min read

 Mitigate against re-uploads with your CSAM SaferList

-With the established CSAM reporting process, there is a delay between when you submit content to NCMEC and when you begin to match against that content.
-That gap makes it possible for verified CSAM to be re-uploaded to your platform undetected.
+With the established CSAM reporting process, there is a delay between when you submit novel CSAM to NCMEC (or other reporting entities) and when you begin to match against that content.
+That gap makes it possible for previously verified CSAM to be re-uploaded to your platform undetected.
 SaferList can help combat this.

 When you report CSAM to NCMEC, the content goes through an important but lengthy review process to confirm that it is indeed CSAM.
 Only after that process is complete do they add the hash to their list of known CSAM.
-This means that programmatic detection won’t flag that content if it is uploaded again — unless you use your CSAM SaferList.
+This means that programmatic hash matching won’t flag that content if it is uploaded again.
 In other words, your platform is vulnerable to that content until you can match against it.
+SaferList helps patch that vulnerability.

 Use your SE SaferList to support enforcement of your platform’s policies